R-CoderDotCom/Awesome-R-packages/README.md

 - [lpSolve](https://cran.r-project.org/web/packages/lpSolve).
 Interface to 'Lp_solve' v.
 5.5 to Solve Linear/Integer Programs.

 # Spatial statistics
+- [sp](https://cran.r-project.org/web/packages/sp/).
+Classes and methods for spatial data; the classes document where the spatial location information resides, for 2D or 3D data.
+Utility functions are provided, e.g. for plotting data as maps, spatial selection, as well as methods for retrieving coordinates, for subsetting, print, summary, etc.
+- [sf](https://cran.r-project.org/web/packages/sf/index.html).
+Support for simple features, a standardized way to encode spatial vector data.
+Binds to 'GDAL' for reading and writing data, to 'GEOS' for geometrical operations, and to 'PROJ' for projection conversions and datum transformations.
 - [npsp](https://cran.r-project.org/web/packages/npsp/index.html).
 Multidimensional nonparametric spatio-temporal (geo)statistics.